Sufi1512/Invoice/README.md

 - Replace `yourusername` with your GitHub username if hosting online.
 - Add a `LICENSE` file if you choose to include one (e.g., MIT License text).
 - Optionally, add screenshots to a `screenshots/` folder and link them under a "Screenshots" section.

-This README provides a clear starting point for users and developers, replacing the generic Flutter template with project-specific details.
-Let me know if you’d like further adjustments!